awhited/csmasim/README.md

 # csmasim
 Programming project for CS1699
 ## How to compile and run
-Compile this program by opening a command shell and using 'javac csmasim.java'
+Compile this program by opening a command shell and using
+* `javac csmasim.java`

 Run this program by then typing
-  'java csmasim'
+* 'java csmasim'

 ## File Structure
 ### csmasim.java
 contains enough code to initalize a medium and start station threads. modify this program for most execution parameters.
 ### Medium.java
 Medium is implemented using the object oriented approach.
-1. Synchronized Methods
+Synchronized Methods
-  1. getBusy()
+  * getBusy()
     * returns true when busy
     * returns false when not busy.
-  1. setBusy()
+  * setBusy()
     * sets status to busy
-  1. setFree()
+  * setFree()
     * sets status to not busy.

 ### Station.java
   * Station emulates a wireless station which performs csma-cd on a Medium.